55 Best Things to Do in Orlando (Florida)

 Old Town, Kissimmee

-Old Town combines live entertainment with a pedestrian mall boasting more than 70 eateries and non-chain stores selling souvenirs and collectibles.
+Old Town offers a delightful blend of live entertainment and a pedestrian mall featuring over 70 eateries and unique, non-chain stores selling souvenirs and collectibles.
+The atmosphere is vibrant and lively, with something for everyone to enjoy.

 Check availability: 60-minute Escape Room Adventure